Xola-lab/Excel-Data-Analysis/README.md

 # 3 - Utilising Pivot Tables
 ### Utilising Pivot Tables:
 Leveraging Pivot Tables and dynamic charts, I conducted a comprehensive analysis to extract meaningful insights.
 This functionality enabled the discovery of patterns, such as sales volume by product category and customer demographics.
-Below is an example of a Pivot Table summarising revenue by month, highlighting trends for strategic decision-making.
+Below is an example of a Pivot Table summarising Payment Methods, highlighting trends for strategic decision-making.

 <p align="center">
 <img src="PAYMENT METHOD.png">